hakkimerttorun/DPTBO/README.md

 School of Electrical and Computer Engineering <br />
 Georgia Institute of Technology <br />

 The Matlab code associated with the paper ["High Dimensional Global Optimization Method for High-Frequency Electronic Design"](https://ieeexplore.ieee.org/document/8727492).
+A Python version is currently under development.

 We propose a new high-dimensional Bayesian optimization (BO) method, Bayesian Optimization with Deep Partitioning Tree (DPT-BO), which uses an additive Gaussian Process (GP) to approximate the high-dimensional objective function.
 The additive structure we use preserve interaction between every parameter to capture various classes of functions that can be modelled.
 This makes the DPT-BO method particularly applicable to high-frequency electronic design problems since such interactions needs to be considered in high-frequency design problems.